The Sacrament of Confirmation | The Spirit of Christ

 Although the church has separated the sacraments of initiation, they still constitute a unity, as, properly speaking, confirmation completes the baptismal rite.
 And so, without in any way devaluing their baptism, the church urges all its members to complete their Christian initiation by receiving the sacrament of confirmation.
 Through it we receive what Jesus has promised — the strength and comfort of the Holy Spirit, ever present to help us meet the challenges and demands that face us as mature Christians.

 Confirmation at St. Regis is usually celebrated at the Easter Vigil after the candidate has completed the RCIA process.
-In 2018, all youth in religious education classes will have the option to receive the sacrament when they are in the eighth grade.
+All youth in religious education classes will have the option to receive the sacrament when they are in the eighth grade.

 Sponsors are required for confirmation.
 The role of the sponsor is to help their godchild lead a Christian life.
 A godparent should be at least 16 years of age, having received the sacraments of baptism, confirmation and Eucharist; be a member in good standing with the Catholic Church; and not be the child's parent.
 A sponsor must provide us with a sponsor's certificate from the parish of which they are a member.
 All sponsors must be approved by the pastor.